ikt32/GTAVManualTransmission/doc/README.md

 ## Steering wheel not detected
 * Try toggling the mod (|\ key)
 * Ensure you have removed xinput dlls from the GTA V directory
-* Check back with DiUtil.exe to see if that thing does see your wheel
+* Check back with `WheelConfigurator.exe` to see if that thing does see your wheel

 # Credits
 Massive thanks to these people!